jonelo/jacksum/README.md

 Create an [issue on github](https://github.com/jonelo/jacksum/issues) and let me know that you use Jacksum for your product if you want to be listed here.

 - NumericalChameleon, see http://www.numericalchameleon.net

+## History

+Jacksum went to live and to the public in July 2002 on sourcefore.net, it moved to GitHub in Sept 2021.

 ## License